Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

 Stephen Curry Insights vs. the Kings

-- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.
+- This season, Stephen Curry has made 10.0 field goals per game, which adds up to 15.8% of his team's total makes.

 - He's made 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- Curry's opponents, the Kings, have one of the NBA's fastest tempos, ranking ninth with 103.2 possessions per game, while his Warriors average the fourth-most possessions per game with 104.8.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Kings, have one of the fastest tempos, ranking ninth with 103.2 possessions per contest.

+- Giving up 118.1 points per contest, the Kings are the 25th-ranked team in the league defensively.

-- Defensively, the Kings are 25th in the league, conceding 118.1 points per game.
+- On the glass, the Kings are ninth in the NBA, allowing 42.2 rebounds per contest.

 Stephen Curry vs. the Kings